-• The Chair, after consultation with the Dean and/or Vice-President of Academic Affairs and/or her/his designee, shall inform the faculty member in writing of the allegations and proposed actions being recommended against him/her and that he/she has the opportunity to request to be heard in his/her own defense.
+• The Chair, after consultation with the Dean and/or Vice-President of Academic Affairs Chief Academic Officer and/or her/his designee, shall inform the faculty member in writing of the allegations and proposed actions being recommended against him/her and that he/she has the opportunity to request to be heard in his/her own defense.

-• Within ten (10) calendar days of notification of the proposed action and opportunity to be heard, the faculty member shall state in writing his/her desire to have a hearing.
-The request to have a hearing must be submitted and received the MVSU Director of Human Resources within the same ten (10) calendar day period.
-If a hearing is requested, he/she shall be permitted to have with him/her an adviser of his/her own choosing who may be an attorney.
+• Within ten (10) ealendar working days of notification of the proposed action and opportunity to be heard, the faculty member shall state in writing his/her desire to have a hearing.
+The request to have a hearing must be submitted and received by the MVSU Director of Human Resources within the same ten (10) ealendar working day period.
+If a hearing is requested, he/she shall be permitted to have with him/her an adviser of his/her own choosing and expense who may be an attorney.
 The institution is directed to record (suitable for transcription) all hearings.
 In the hearing of charges of incompetence, the testimony shall include the testimonies of faculty and other scholars where applicable or necessary.